 Article 317 SPV9

-(Article 211(2)(e) of Directive 2009/138/EC)

 Sound administrative and accounting procedures, adequate internal control mechanisms and risk-management requirements

-Special purpose vehicles shall have a system of governance that is appropriate to the nature, scale and complexity of the risks that the special purpose vehicle assumes and the uses for which the special purpose vehicle is authorised in accordance with Article SPV1(4), including:
+1. Special purpose vehicles shall have an effective system of governance which provides for sound and prudent management of the special purpose vehicle and that is appropriate to the nature, scale and complexity of the risks it assumes and the uses for which it is authorised.

-sound administrative and accounting procedures, including the maintenance of adequate and orderly records of the activities and transactions undertaken by the special purpose vehicle, adequate internal control mechanisms and an effective risk management system;
+2. The system of governance of the special purpose vehicle shall consist of:

-written policies in relation to at least risk management, internal control, administrative and accounting procedures and, where relevant, outsourcing.
-The written policies shall comprise policies relating to the areas set out in Article 44(2)(a) to (f) of Directive 2009/138/EC to the extent that these are relevant taking into account the uses of the special purpose vehicle;
+(a) written policies in relation to at least risk management, internal control, administrative and accounting procedures and, where relevant, outsourcing; the written policies shall comprise policies relating to the areas set out in Article 44(2)(a) to (f) of Directive 2009/138/EC to the extent that these are relevant taking into account the uses of the special purpose vehicle;

-internal controls to ensure that the mandatory contract conditions in Section 2 and the requirements in Section 5 are fulfilled on an ongoing basis;
+(b) effective internal controls to ensure that the mandatory contract conditions in Section 2 and the requirements in Section 5 are fulfilled on an ongoing basis;

-an effective risk-management system comprising processes and reporting procedures necessary to identify, measure, monitor, manage and report, on an ongoing basis the risk to which the special purpose vehicle could be exposed.
+(c) an effective risk-management system comprising processes and reporting procedures necessary to identify, measure, monitor, manage and report, on an ongoing basis the risk to which the special purpose vehicle could be exposed.

-Special purpose vehicles shall ensure that the policies referred to in point (b) of paragraph 1 are implemented effectively.
+3. Special purpose vehicles shall ensure that the policies referred to in point (a) of paragraph 2 are implemented effectively.

 SECTION 4